xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 logical quality to which the epithet _metaphysical_ is commonly applied; and nothing can clear it up but a severe course of logic.

 - **Xie:** To ask a logical question, such as the validity of inference (whether a certain conclusion follows from certain premises), already requires us to have a **model** about human mind,

   > A moment’s thought will show that a variety of facts are already
   > assumed when the logical question is first asked.
 It is implied,
   > for instance, that there are such states of mind as doubt and
-  > belief—that a passage from one to the other is possible, the
+  > belief -- that a passage from one to the other is possible, the
   > object of thought remaining the same, and that this transition is
   > subject to some rules which all minds are alike bound by.